 What’s the last thing that you were oh-so-tempted to buy, but held off despite really, really, really wanting to go ahead and buy right now?

-I think we’ve all been there, whether it’s a new pair of shoes (guilty), a new cooking appliance (also guilty), or a video game (not guilty, finally).
+I think we’ve all been there, whether it’s a new pair of shoes (guilty), a new cooking appliance (also guilty).
 Maybe we’re just trying to stick to a budget, and we may initially resist the item at first.
-But then it pops up in our Facebook feed, and it feels like fate, and it’s just a little too tempting, and we convert.
+But then it pops up in our Facebook feed and it’s just a little too tempting.

-Using dynamic ads and custom audiences from a website to dangle that proverbial apple in front of the customer on Facebook is an excellent way to keep you at the forefront of their mind.
-It can help you get the conversion, and as a bonus, it may even steal a sale from your competition in the process. 😎
+Using dynamic ads and custom audiences from site or app activity to dangle that proverbial apple in front of the customer is an excellent way to keep you at the forefront of their mind.
+It can drive conversions quickly, especially when combined with a discount or coupon code.

 To make this strategy most effective, target users who visit specific pages, but exclude those who purchased.
 You can do this by excluding users who “visited” your order confirmation page.